-Savvy luxury car shoppers know that buying a BMW car or SUV through BMW’s Certified Pre-Owned (CPO) program is a great way to enjoy The Ultimate Driving Machine® experience at a substantial discount from the new vehicle price.
-We think the BMW CPO warranty is a mixed bag, however.
+Buying a BMW car or SUV through BMW’s Certified Pre-Owned (CPO) program is one way to purchase a luxury vehicle at a substantial discount from the new vehicle price.
+Every BMW CPO vehicle includes a BMW CPO warranty to provide peace of mind that your used car won't turn out to be a lemon.

-If buying a CPO BMW, we suggest you consider also purchasing extended warranty coverage, whether it’s a plan offered by BMW or a plan from one of the best extended car warranty companies in the industry.
+After learning about the BMW CPO warranty, you may decide to purchase extended warranty coverage, whether it’s a plan offered by BMW or a plan from one of the best extended car warranty companies in the industry.

 In this article: